 Anne Plyler, is a practicing physical therapist, passionate about spreading the benefits of Tai Chi for older adults, especially its benefit in fall prevention.
 She is inspired by hundreds of tai chi for health participants and the supportive Tai Chi Community of WNC.
 Their stories of personal growth, healing, friendship and courage, their ability to listen, learn, laugh, socialize and share with others increase their own strength and that of the Tai Chi community.
 Anne, an early member of the WNC Fall Prevention Coalition, continues work to expand the Tai Chi Community and offer increased access to safe, affordable interventions to reduce falls in older adults .
 She is delighted that many former novice participants have become certified instructors through programs offered or supported by WNC Tai Chi Arthritis which continues to support instructors by offering mentorship opportunities and advanced training.

-As an APTA Certified and Advanced Clinical Instructor, Anne, brings 46 years of clinical and teaching excellence to Tai Chi practice.
-In the 1990’s she was instrumental in bringing Tai Chi workshops to the Western Carolina University campus, to MAHEC and to Mission Hospital.
+As an APTA Certified and Advanced Clinical Instructor, Anne, brings 47 years of clinical and teaching excellence to Tai Chi practice.
+Beginning in the 1990’s she has been instrumental in bringing Tai Chi workshops to Western Carolina University , to MAHEC and to Mission Hospital.
 She has been awarded the title of “Outstanding Clinical Instructor” from South College.